-- All incidents must be reported to one level up immediately via text, phone call or email upon discovery or reporting by the worker(s) involved. - All Incidents require a Flash Report as soon as possible, no longer than 24hr post incident - Supervisor is responsible to provide daily, documented progress reports on any injury or serious incidents to the business unit (or site) Health, Safety & Environment Department until the final Incident Report is complete. - All incident investigation reports shall be completed in 72 hours (or sooner based on client requirements).
+- All incidents must be reported to one level up immediately via text or phone call upon discovery or reporting by the worker(s) involved. - All incidents are required to be entered into the incident tracker as soon as possible, no longer than 24 hours post after the incident is reported. - All Incidents require a Flash Report.
+For low severity incidents the flash report will be sent out as part of the daily report the following morning.
+For high severity incidents the flash will be sent out as soon as possible, no longer than 24hr post incident. - Supervisor is responsible to provide daily, documented progress reports on any injury or serious incidents to the Health, Safety & Environment Department until the final Incident Report is complete. - All incident investigation reports shall be completed in 72 hours (or sooner based on client requirements).
 This includes the DNV SCAT analysis and wording incorporated into the report.
 A descriptive explanation for the findings identified as immediate and root causes with corrective actions identified.
-Responsible supervisors and timelines should be established for all corrective actions and both worker and supervision will have signed off. - Lessons Learned shall be completed within seven (7) days of the incident date for most applicable incidents.
+All corrective actions must be added to the Corrective Action Tracker and managed to closure.
+Responsible supervisors and timelines should be established for all corrective actions and both worker and supervision will have signed off. - Lessons Learned shall be completed within 24-48 hours post investigation completion for most applicable incidents.
 Applicable incidents will be based on severity, potential for harm to people, property, or the environment.
 Completed lessons learned will include the DNV SCAT analysis, root cause and corrective actions established as well as incident photos.
-All completed lessons learned will be uploaded into the Lessons Learned folder on ClearNet. - Incident Tracker (located on ClearNet HSE Team Site) must be updated as the investigation progresses.
+Lessons Learned will be reviewed with all affected employees in a Shift Start or Safety Meeting and documented.
+All completed lessons learned will be uploaded into the Lessons Learned folder on SharePoint. - Incident Tracker (located on SharePoint HSE Team Site) must be updated as the investigation progresses.
 Details including witness statements, flash reports, investigation reports, injury reports, modified work agreements, pictures, technical details, and applicable email communications must be uploaded.
-Do not upload WCB related information, this information and documents should be sent directly to Corporate WCB Claims Manager. - The Safety Department will manage, control and archive all incident reports as per the Records Retention Policy.
+Do not upload WCB related information, this information and documents should be sent directly to Corporate WCB Claims Manager. - In the event that the client uses an incident classification schedule that conflicts with the Flint Injury and Illness Classification Guideline, the client incident type must be noted in the Incident Tracker to allow accurate tracking of incident data.